0zhu/cygwin-portable/README.md

 - Create a folder on your PC where you want to store ConCygSys, let it be `D:\concygsys\`
 - Download installer from [this link](https://raw.githubusercontent.com/zhubanRuban/ConCygSys/master/ConCygSys-installer.cmd) *(right click > save link as)* to `D:\concygsys\`
 - Launch `ConCygSys-installer.cmd` you downloaded to `D:\concygsys\`
-- Once the installation is finished, launch the desired shell:
+- Once the installation is finished, launch the desired shell (you can try them one-by-one to find the most suitable option for you):
-  - `ConCygSys.cmd` to run CygWin via ConEmu *(if installed)* - awesome multitab quake-style console - **recommended**
+  - `ConCygSys` to run CygWin via ConEmu *(if installed)* - awesome multitab quake-style console - **recommended**
-  - `ConCygSys-bash.cmd` to run CygWin in standard Windows console - **_helpful for CygWin behaviour troubleshooting_**
+  - `ConCygSys-cmd` to run CygWin in standard Windows console - **_helpful for CygWin behaviour troubleshooting_**
-  - `ConCygSys-mintty.cmd` to run CygWin via [MinTTY](https://mintty.github.io/) terminal emulator - fully xterm-compatible, but without multitab and quake-style support - **_launch to access a server producing artefacts in ConEmu_**
+  - `ConCygSys-mintty` to run CygWin via [MinTTY](https://mintty.github.io/) terminal emulator - fully xterm-compatible, but without multitab and quake-style support - **_launch to access a server producing artefacts in ConEmu_**
 - **have fun**
 ![source: https://i.ytimg.com/vi/bamH8SIG0h8/maxresdefault.jpg](https://i.ytimg.com/vi/bamH8SIG0h8/maxresdefault.jpg)